nescott/MSI_script_templates/README.md

 # MSI_script_templates

-Repository of script templates for use on MSI and/or locally.
+Repository of script templates for use on HPC and/or locally.